NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

 ***
 ## Lightning Exercise
 ### Dream Vacation
 1. Write a function that accepts two parameters of `name` and `destination`.
 2. The function should log a sentence to the console about where that person wants to go.
 3. Call the function three different times with different parameters.
 *Example: if you pass in `"Jessica"` and `"Mount Fuji"` as parameters, you should see the sentence `"Jessica would love to visit Mount Fuji."` logged to the console.*

 ***
+## JavaScript Function Scope
+In JavaScript there are two types of scope:

+- Local scope
+- Global scope

+Scope determines the accessibility (visibility) of these variables.

+Variables defined inside a function are not accessible (visible) from outside the function.

+***
 ## Return Statements
 Functions have their own scope, which means variales we declare inside the function can't be accessed outside of it. **The following code won't work!!!!**
 ```js
 function makeAPizza(crustType, size, toppingsArray){
   var finishedPizza = `A ${size} pizza with ${crustType} crust and ${toppingsArray.join(", ")} on top.`